quietui/quiet/docs/docs/components/date.md

 ### Simple formatting

 This component supports most options from [`Intl.DateTimeFormat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) in a declarative syntax.
 It's very flexible, but it can be a bit verbose to output a simple date or time with individual properties.
-Fortunately, there are two shortcuts you can use to easily style dates and times in desirable formats.
+Fortunately, there are two shortcuts you can use to easily output dates and times in desirable formats.

 The `date-style` and `time-style` attributes both accept `full`, `long`, `medium`, and `short` as options.
 These attributes can be used together, but they cannot be combined with other date-time formatting options.